 Additionally, since the data is a mixed data set (numeric and categorical), categorical data was converted to ensure that it would be understood by the machine.
-Initially, Label encoder in sklearn (python) was proposed to be used for the preprocessing of categorical data.
-However, since subject function only assigns a unique integer based on alphabetical ordering which in turn produces an ordered value.
-This will result to issues in prediction and poor performance of data modeling thus One-Hot encoding is more appropriate to use.
+One-hot coding used for the preprocessing of categorical data.
 With one-hot, each categorical value is converted into a new categorical column and assign a binary value of 1 or 0 to those columns.
 Each integer value is represented as a binary vector.
-One hot encoding makes the data more useful, easily rescalable and better for prediction
+One hot encoding makes the data more useful, easily rescalable and better for prediction.